k2byew/startbootstrap-clean-blog-jekyll/_posts/2016-10-10-stop-elastic-beanstalk-from-running-npm-install.md

 ---
-title: "Stop Elastic Beanstalk from Running NPM install"
+title: "Stop Elastic Beanstalk from Running npm install"
 date: 2016-10-10 18:11:09
 layout: post
 author: "k2byew"
 ---
-Just remove package.json if don't want AWS Elastic Beanstalk to run npm install, or rename it, eg. package-off.json
+Just remove `package.json` if don't want AWS Elastic Beanstalk to run `npm install`, or rename it, eg. `package-off.json`

-Some packages do require package.json to run, so those will break.
+Some packages do require `package.json` to run, so those will break.
 Can potentially add in someting like this as a workaround:

 From:

     mypackage = require "package.json"

 To:

     try
       mypackage = require "package.json"
     catch err